mit-crpg/OpenMOC/docs/source/usersguide/processing.rst

 Retrieving Simulation Data
 --------------------------

 Exporting simulation data is only useful if there is a straightforward means to retrieve it for data processing at a later time.
-OpenMOC's ``restoreSimulationStates(...)`` routine in the ``openmoc.process`` module can be used for this purpose.
-This routine takes a binary data file created by the ``storeSimulationState(...)`` routine, parses the file and catalogues the data in a Python dictionary_, which it returns to the user.
+OpenMOC's ``restore_simulation_state(...)`` routine in the ``openmoc.process`` module can be used for this purpose.
+This routine takes a binary data file created by the ``store_simulation_state(...)`` routine, parses the file and catalogues the data in a Python dictionary_, which it returns to the user.
 The parameters accepted by the routine are described in :ref:`Table 3 <table_restore_simulation_states>`, while the dictionary keys are identical to the output variables given in :ref:`Table 2 <table_output_variables>`.

 .. _table_restore_simulation_states: